 Exercise: How true is the above model of signal delay when we use field-programmable gate arrays with high effective track resistance ?
-The conductors on FPGAs consist of many sections of real metalic conductor interconnected by the user-programmed connection points.
+The conductors on FPGAs consist of many sections of real metallic conductor interconnected by the user-programmed connection points.
 We then have considerable resistances at points along each conductor's path.
 How would you estimate the various delays for the staggered arrival of a signal on each part of the net ?

-3.8 Comparative view of digital logic technologies
+4.8 Comparative view of digital logic technologies

-Table 2 gives some randomish numbers for what can be achieved with today's chips.
+Table 2 gives some approximate numbers for what can be achieved with today's (1987) chips.
 These numbers are only accurate to about half an order of magnitude.
-Technology is always advancing!
+Technology is always advancing, so these figures soon become way out of date!